contou-consulting/acmWorkflow-noSecondApproval/README.md

 1. Approved Previously
     - A field that persists whether the document has gone through the approval process once
 2. Approved amount
-    - A field that persists what the value of the document was when the approval process was completed
+    - A field that persists what the value of the document was when the approval process was completed.
+The document's total has to be exactly the same for the approval process to be skipped

 It is important that these values be locked down using security.